 A state-of-the-art civic center sets the tone for the variety of innovative policies and programs you’ll discover in Agoura Hills.
 An affluent city in Los Angeles County, Agoura Hills will win over your family in no time.
-Its fantastic recreation magazine serves as your guide to arts, entertainment and recreation.

 From pee-wee yoga, fencing, Kindermusic, and senior socials, Agoura Hills makes every effort to offer its citizens a wide variety of affordable programs.
 That could be one reason why its crime rate is impressively low.
 The FBI’s Crime Report states that authorities were made aware of just three robberies in 2011.
 Agoura Hills is surrounded by no less than five colleges and universities and also offers a unique program that honors its citizens who serve in the armed forces.